Sarah Martin House

-The Sarah Martin House is a historic home located at 310 E. Broadway in Monmouth, Illinois.
+The Sarah Martin House is a historic home located at 310 East Broadway in Monmouth, Illinois.
 Constructed from 1875 to 1878, the Italian Villa style house was the home of Monmouth socialite Sarah Martin.
 It was added to the National Register of Historic Places on October 9, 1980.

 History

 John Martin, a farmer and banker and the father of Sarah Martin, had the house built for his family in 1875.
 Upon its completion in 1878, the house was considered one of the most attractive homes in Monmouth.
 John and his wife died in 1880, and Sarah inherited the home at 14 years of age.
 Sarah studied at Monmouth College from 1887 to 1891, becoming a highly educated woman in an era when women's education was neither common nor encouraged.
 She became a prominent Monmouth socialite and hosted large parties and gatherings; as she was also a musician, she frequently entertained at her events.
 A supporter of universal education, Martin both volunteered for and gave money to Monmouth College.
 In 1914, Martin married John Fahey, and the couple moved to Sunnyvale, California in the late 1920s; Sarah nonetheless owned her home in Monmouth until 1945.